Employment Checks Contract

 All employment checks are covered by this contract – including checks for ongoing (permanent) staff, fixed-term contract and contingent staff.
 This includes:

-• Nationally Coordinated Criminal History Checks (NCCHC) – Volunteer
+• Nationally Coordinated Criminal History Checks (NCCHC) – Australian Criminal Intelligence Commission (ACIC) Volunteer

-• Nationally Coordinated Criminal History Checks (NCCHC) – International
+• Nationally Coordinated Criminal History Checks (NCCHC) – Australian Federal Police (AFP)

 What's not covered